 - The clerk of court: As above

-Webster County has a total crime risk index of 49 which is considerably lower than the 69 clocked in by the state and the 100 of the country.
-In terms of crime categories, murder has the highest risk rate of 109 as opposed to the West Virginia average of 61 and the national average of 100.
-The lowest crime rate is of robbery with a risk of index of just 6.
+Webster County has a total crime risk index of 49, which is considerably lower than the 69 clocked in by the state and the 100 of the country.
+In terms of crime categories, murder has the highest risk rate of 109 instead of the West Virginia average of 61 and the national average of 100.
+The lowest crime rate is of robbery with a risk of the index of just 6.